briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 in determining whether a violation of subsection (a)(1), (2), (3), (4) or (5) of
-this section has occurred, it shall be prima-facie evidence that the offender knows or has reasonable cause to believe that the operator of the motor vehicle owned by the offender or under the offender’s control is in a category described in subsection (a)(1), (2), (3), (4) or (5) of this section if any of the following applies:
+this section has occurred, it shall be prima-facie evidence that the offender knows or has reasonable cause to believe that the operator of the motor vehicle owned by the offender or under the offender's control is in a category described in subsection (a)(1), (2), (3), (4) or (5) of this section if any of the following applies: